thalisvilela/ObservableValidator/README.md

 ```

 ### Setting up validations on ViewModel ###
-You just have to create a new variable of  `ObservableValidator` class, passing your Observable model, BR (BindingResource) class, and then add your rules like so:
+You just have to create a new instance of  `ObservableValidator`, passing your Observable model and your `BR` (BindingResource auto generated class).
+Then, all you have to do is to add your rules like so:
 ```
 class RegisterViewModel : ViewModel() {